Pablo-pixtm-365/Pipeline_project/README.md

   * As our last part, after develop the model and pre process the whole data we did an analyze to answer the questions already present using visualizations with *Bokeh*

 <h3>Data Cleaning</h3>

+As we said before we worked with using *Pyspark* (Belongs to Spark) in python to deal with the Cleaning Process. <br>
+Pyspark has two development modes, one is the local mode and the other is the cluster mode.
+Since what we did was a **demonstration**, we made use of the local mode. <br>
+The first step for our predictive model is cleaning the data.
+For this, as previously mentioned, pyspark was used, among other libraries such as pyspark.sql. from spark.sql sparksession had to be imported because it provides a single-entry point to interact with the Data frames in spark and is also used to make each record and execute SQL queries.<br>
+To configure a session in pyspark you have to define how many cores the information will be processed in, in our case we used two, we also give the application a name, the name we gave it was 'quake_etl', and we also set the configuration to connect the database to mongodb later, and finally the getorCreate () method is used.